-TOO MUCH BACTERIA: 34 NJ Beaches Under Advisories, Some Closed
+TOO MUCH BACTERIA: More Than A Dozen NJ Beaches Under Advisories, Some Closed

 Atlantic City

-- Beach (Ocean): Bartram: Reason: Sample exceeded water quality standard
+- Beach (Ocean): Bartram: Reason: Sample exceeded water quality standard.

-- Beach (Ocean): Missouri: Reason: Sample exceeded water quality standard
+- Beach (Ocean): Missouri: Reason: Sample exceeded water quality standard.

-- Beach (Ocean): North Carolina: Reason: Sample exceeded water quality standard
+- Beach (Ocean): Georgia: Reason: Sample exceeded water quality standard.

-- Beach (Ocean):Montgomery Ave: Reason: Sample exceeded water quality standard
+- Beach (Ocean):Pennsylvania: Reason: Sample exceeded water quality standard.

-- Beach (Ocean):Annapolis Ave: Reason: Sample exceeded water quality standard
+- Beach (Ocean):Montgomery Ave: Reason: Sample exceeded water quality standard.

 Somers Point City

-- Beach (Bay): New Jersey Ave: Reason: Sample exceeded water quality standard
+- Beach (Bay): New Jersey Ave: Reason: Sample exceeded water quality standard.

-- Beach (Ocean): Dorset: Reason: Sample exceeded water quality standard
+- Beach (Ocean): Dorset: Reason: Sample exceeded water quality standard.

-- Beach (Ocean): New Haven: Reason: Sample exceeded water quality standard
+- Beach (Ocean): New Haven: Reason: Sample exceeded water quality standard.

+- Beach (Ocean):Washington: Reason: As a safety precaution, this beach was closed due to the closures of surrounding Ventnor beaches.

 CAPE MAY COUNTY